BirminghamConservatoire/IntegraLive/documentation/markdown/integra-live-developer/Integra Live Architecture and Functional Reqs.md

 All instantiable data objects are represented in IntegraLive GUI's internal data model as subclasses of IntegraDataObject.
 However, there isn't quite a one to one mapping between the classes used in IntegraLive GUI and the set of libIntegra classes.
 There are two reasons for this:

 1. IntegraLive GUI uses the libIntegra class Container in a gui-specific way; it always treats the top-level container as the 'project', treats 2nd level containers as 'tracks' and 3rd level containers as 'blocks'.
 These concepts 'project', 'track' and 'block' have no meaning for libIntegra – they are merely implementation details of the IntegraLive GUI.
-But it's useful for the GUI to have separate classes to represent them in it's internal model, since it performs different operations on them.
+But it's useful for the GUI to have separate classes to represent them in its internal model, since it performs different operations on them.
-2. LibIntegra has two types of class: 'system' classes and 'non-system classes'.
+2. libIntegra has two types of class: 'system' classes and 'non-system classes'.
 System classes are assumed to always exist by the GUI – it needs to make hardcoded assumptions about their existence, attributes and behaviour because they provide the GUI’s core functionality.
 LibIntegra’s system classes are listed [above](#system-modules).
 These are all represented explicitly in the GUI by their own class (with three subclasses for Container as described above).
 In contrast, non-system classes can be added and removed from libIntegra without any requirement to make changes to the GUI, because they are all represented in the GUI by the single class: ModuleInstance.

 The following inheritance diagram illustrates the set of classes in IntegraLive GUI which inherit from IntegraDataObject, and shows which libIntegra classes they store data for: